Women, what do your ovaries have to do with belly fat?

 For PCOS and losing belly fat, aim high when it comes to your fiber intake.
 Try to reach 40 grams of fiber each day.
 To put that into perspective, the average person gets about 15 grams of fiber per day.

 [Need help with your diet?
-My Weight Loss Coaching Program includes meal plans that are high in fiber and slow-digesting carbs.
+My Freedom Weight Loss Coaching Program includes meal plans that are high in fiber and slow-digesting carbs.
 Learn more about the program by clicking the link.]

 Only plant foods contain fiber, so make sure your diet includes the following…